dshea/christmasList/README.md

   line.
 The first column is ignored.
 * the first column is the year
 * the rest of the columns are the selections for the people in the first row for that year.
 Look at adults.csv as an example.
+In this file Mike was removed in 2018 and Andria was added in 2020